 ‘Why Do I Love You, Sir’ by Emily Dickinson is a four stanza poem that is separated into uneven sets of lines.
 The first two stanzas contain five lines, the third: six, and the final: four.

 As is the case with much of Dickinson’s poetry, there is a clear conversation between the speaker and God, or with wider religious ideologies.
 She is known to have, throughout her life, dealt with conflict within her faith.
-This piece is one which sits on one side of her religious divide.
+This piece is one that sits on one side of her religious divide.
 It is a devotional poem, filled with references to the greatness of God and made up of attempts to depict her own love for him.

 There is not one single pattern of rhyme within the text.
 Rather, Dickinson chose to make use of scattered instances of rhyme in order to provide the text with some rhythmic unity, but not get bogged down by a particular structure.
 This technique also ensures that the focus remains on the images and their meanings.
-Some examples of rhyme in the text are the endings of lines three, four and five of the first stanza.
+Some examples of rhyme in the text are the endings of lines three, four, and five of the first stanza.
 Then at the end of the fourth stanza with “Me” and “see.”

 There are also moments of half, or slant rhyme in the text.
 These are instances in which endings, or words within the lines, are connected by assonance or consonance, aka vowel or consonant sounds.
 An example of this is at the end of lines three and six in the third stanza.